 Milestone 10 — By now the end is in sight as plumbing fixtures are installed along with items like special moldings, final floor finishes and decorative trim.

-Milestone 12 — Unpack your kitchen and enjoy!
+The 12th and FINAL Milestone — Unpack your kitchen and enjoy!